BaifeiRen/BaifeiRen.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Geography, the University of British Columbia, 2026 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.L.A., Peking University, 2020
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Urban Planning, Huazhong University of Science and Technology, 2017

 Work experience
 ======